 Thermoplastic resin is a plastic material that liquefies quickly to excellent moldability when heated to a specific temperature and solidifies as it cools down.
 Such a quick reaction to heat and cold thermoplastic resin can be shaped into various structures, making them viable for many industries.

-An array of commercially available thermoplastics, nylon, acrylic, and polycarbonate can be used for various applications.
+An array of commercially available thermoplastics, nylon, Acrylic, and polycarbonate can be used for various applications.

 For example, Acrylic has multiple applications in industries like aquariums, signs, windows, and medical devices.
 Nylon is used to produce gear wheels and ropes.
 For almost any industry, there is a thermoplastic, which can come in handy.